ebatesmobile/EBTExtractor/README.md

 EBTExtractor promises that information from a server remains predictable and can used without further inspection.
 This promise is fulfilled by type coercion and basic value sanitization.

+The [Ebates iOS App](http://www.ebates.com/mobile.htm) uses this helper to streamline data interpretation from a variety of APIs and services.

 ## Usage
 Create an `EBTExtractor` with a `NSDictionary`.
 Use a type-specific method to retrieve a value of that type, for a given key.